petra-sargent/che-docs/src/main/pages/overview/introduction.md

   * **Product Owners**.
 Che provides APIs hosted within its workspace server to manage environments, workspaces, projects, templates, stacks, and intellisense for developer activities such as editing, syntax analysis, compiling, packaging, and debugging.
 You can use Che to host on-demand workspaces accessed by the Che IDE or a client that your product team authors.
 For example, SAP uses the Che workspace server to embed its development tools for SAP Hana.

   * **Plugin Providers**.
-Che provides a SDK to create and package plugins that modify the browser IDE, workspaces, or the Che server.
+Che provides a SDK to create and package plug-ins that modify the browser IDE, workspaces, or the Che server.
 ISVs and tool providers can add new project types, programming languages, tooling extensions, or applications.
-Che plugins can be authored for the client-side IDE or the server-side.
+Che plug-ins can be authored for the client-side IDE or the server-side.

 ## Logical Architecture